 I know I’ve said this before, but my Olympus camera is a real gamechanger.
 You can shoot great quality photos in square and then send via its private wifi to your phone within seconds (I only just realised the camera wifi works on the tube – amazing!).
-If you want to be serious in the blogging industry, I would highly recommend it – and you will notice such a difference with your photos.
-I use this Olympus app on my phone every day – you can also even use the wifi to set your phone up as a remote, so sometimes on a work trip, when I have no one to take my photo I take a tripod and do it myself!
+If you want to be serious in the blogging industry, I would highly recommend it – and you will notice such a difference to your photos.
+I use this Olympus app on my phone every day – you can also even use the wifi to set your phone up as a remote, so sometimes when I have no one to take my photo I take a tripod and do it myself!

 I have used VSCO cam in the past but now edit all my photos in Snapseed – it’s free and its editing is very subtle – you do the saturation, ambiance, brightness, highlights and shadows separately.
 And at any point you can see the new pic vs the old one (so you know when you’ve gone too far!).
 Below is a pic we took in Paris – as you can see I don’t like to over edit but it’s good for keeping consistency to your photos and feed.

 I actually use Buffer more as a website (but there is an app, too).
 But when it comes to my blog, this website tab is always open.
 It’s free to use and allows you to schedule posts on Facebook and Twitter on a few accounts (it’s free but you pay to have access to more accounts).
 So when I have a madly busy day and don’t look at my phone, I know that some posts are scheduled in to let people know what’s happening on the site that day.
 Takes a huge amount of stress off.